phiprimedy/GettingAndCleaningData/README.md

 run\_analysis.R produces output file avg\_data\_tidy.txt in the current directory.

 This output file contains a tidy data set.
-For each activity and each subject, it contains the average/mean of certain selected variables from the source Samsung UCI HAR dataset.
+For each activity and each subject, it contains the average/mean of certain _selected_ variables from the source Samsung UCI HAR dataset.
 The training and test subsets of the source dataset are combined together before the averages are computed.

-These selected variables from the source dataset (referred to above) are the ones which are the mean and standard deviation of certain measured signals i.e. they have mean() or std() in their names as per the features_info.txt document.
+The _selected_ variables from the source dataset referred to above are the ones which are the mean and standard deviation of certain measured signals i.e. they have _mean()_ or _std()_ in their names as per the features_info.txt document.
 Out of the 561 variables that are present in the source data set, 66 variables get selected by this criterion.

-The corresponding output file variable names are suffixed with ".avg" to indicate that they are averages, per activity+subject, of the source variables - which in turn are either mean() or std() of the measured signal variables all within the source dataset as explained above.
+The corresponding output file variable names are suffixed with _.avg_ to indicate that they are averages, per activity+subject, of the source variables, which in turn are either the mean() or std() of the measured signal variables all within the source dataset as explained above.
 Note that the '(', ')' and '-' characters in variable names are not allowed by read.table and are automatically converted into '.'.
-So we strip '(' and ')' and replace '-' with '.' for the feature variable names. e.g. for the source variable fBodyAccMag-mean(), the output average variable is fBodyAccMag.mean.avg and it contains the mean of fBodyAccMag-mean() values for each SubjectId and ActivityName (which are the other 2 variables).
+So we strip '(' and ')' and replace '-' with '.' for the feature variable names.
+e.g. for the source variable fBodyAccMag-mean(), the output average variable is fBodyAccMag.mean.avg and it contains the mean of fBodyAccMag-mean() values for each SubjectId and ActivityName (which are the other 2 variables).